Ericka Dunlap: Career

-In 2004, she was crowned Miss America, becoming the seventh African American woman to hold the title.

-Dunlap's platform was "United We Stand, Divided We Fall Behind: Celebrating Diversity and Inclusion."
+In 2004, Dunlap was crowned Miss America, becoming the seventh African American woman to hold the title.
+Her platform was "United We Stand, Divided We Fall Behind: Celebrating Diversity and Inclusion."
 Dunlap appeared on The Oprah Winfrey Show, Hollywood Squares, Live With Regis and Kelly, and Fox News’ The O'Reilly Factor.
 She also served as Grand Marshal of the Talladega 500 NASCAR race.
-She has also appeared in a number of movies, including District 9.
+Dunlap has also appeared in a number of movies, including District 9.

 Dunlap traveled to Kuwait in November 2003, during her reign as Miss America, to entertain and serve the American troops for Thanksgiving.